ogbuifymark/xend_finance_sdk_dotnet/README.md

 #How to use the sdk

-Below is a code snippet to guild you on how to use the sdk
+Below is a code snippet to guild you on how to use the sdk also you can view example https://github.com/ogbuifymark/xend_finance_sdk_dotnet/blob/main/SdkClient/Program.cs
 ```
 using NUnit.Framework;
 using System;